 Plan ahead, stay on schedule and spend twenty extra minutes in transit and pocket $17.00, not including a tip, next time you are heading out of your house.

 One of the follies of youth is ignoring inevitable old age.
 If you have a mangled self-portrait in your closet à la Dorian Gray, perhaps aging isn’t a preoccupation.
 But for the rest of us not living the Faustian dream, we need to plan for our old age and that means contributing to an RRSP or alternate retirement savings plan.

 Each time “next year” is uttered, it costs you hundreds, if not thousands of dollars in savings.

 By contributing a modest $25 bi-weekly, in five years with a seven per cent rate of return, $3885 has been added to your retirement savings.

-In many cases, employers will also match your contributions up to a certain percentage of your annual salary.
+In some cases, employers will also match your contributions up to a certain percentage of your annual salary.
 Simply putting off the paperwork of a registered retirement savings plan takes away from your retirement, so why wait to take money from your employer and squirrel it away for your golden years?

 Originally published on OurWindsor.ca on July 16, 2015